lobes/lazytask/docs/Config.md

   fetchAll: true # Pass --all flag when running git fetch.
 Set to false to fetch only origin (or the current branch's upstream remote if there is one)
   branchLogCmd: 'git log --graph --color=always --abbrev-commit --decorate --date=relative --pretty=medium {{branchName}} --'
   allBranchesLogCmd: 'git log --graph --all --color=always --abbrev-commit --decorate --date=relative  --pretty=medium'
-  overrideGpg: false # prevents lazygit from spawning a separate process when using GPG
+  overrideGpg: false # prevents lazytask from spawning a separate process when using GPG
   disableForcePushing: false
   parseEmoji: false
   truncateCopiedCommitHashesTo: 12 # When copying commit hashes to the clipboard, truncate them to this length.
 Set to 40 to disable truncation.